AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

 ============

 ---------------------------------------
-Capabilities / Constraints Of A Type
+Capabilities / Constraints of a Type
 ---------------------------------------

 * :dfn:`Constraints` in a type declaration